contributorshipcollaboration/credit-translation/contributing.md

 > Back to [Main Page](README.md).

-# CONTRIBUTION GUIDE

-**Our mission statement:** *Making CRediT more inclusive by translating it into other languages and making those in various language communities aware of it* 🌟
+**Our mission:** *Make CRediT more inclusive by translating it into other languages and making those in various language communities aware of it* 🌟

-## 💛  Contributing
+# 💛  Contributing

 We invite all interested to contribute to the project.